eraflo/AdministrationR-seauAutomatisation/README.md

 You create a file in the Modules directory (in one of the existing directories in it or in a new).
 The extension for a module is __.psm1__.
 You create your class.

-And, to import your project, you need to use :
+And, to import your module, you need to use :
 ```
 using Module <path_from_root_dir_to_file>
 ```